simonwardjones/simonwardjones.co.uk/content/posts/linear_regression_in_snowflake.md

 ### A brief introduction to linear regression

 A simple linear regression model is a linear regression model where there is only one independent variable $x$.
 The dependent variable $y$ is modelled as a linear function of $x$.
-More simply put the relationship between $x$ and $y$ is described as a straight line with slope (a.k.a gradient $\beta$) and intercept $\alpha$.
+More simply put the relationship between $x$ and $y$ is described as a straight line with slope $\beta$ (a.k.a gradient) and intercept $\alpha$.

 {{<formula class="formular" >}}
 y=\alpha + \beta x